algos-soft/stockscanner/README.md

 - `views` package in `src/main/java` contains the server-side Java views of your application.
 - `views` folder in `frontend/` contains the client-side JavaScript views of your application.

-## Build for production
-mvn clean package -Pproduction

-a .jar file is created in the 'target' directory
+## Enabling Production Mode

+- in application.properties:
 make sure you have this line in application.properties:
     spring.profiles.active=prod